gfiorav/carto_loves_mac/README.md

 sudo createuser tileuser --no-createrole --no-createdb --no-superuser -U postgres
 ```

 You're db is now configured!
-We will now install the cartodb-postgresql extension and it's dependencies.
+We will now install the cartodb-postgresql extension and its dependencies.

 ### PostgreSQL CARTO extension